shaman-ai/agent-actors/README.md

 4. Run `poetry run pytest -s -k 'test_name_str_to_filter_by'`

 You can also run all tests with `poetry run pytest`, but this may take a while to execute, and is likely to hit into API rate limits.

+## Contribute to Agent Actors

+Check out this diagram to understand how the system works: https://beta.plectica.com/maps/W26XSGD28

+### Requests for Pull Requests

+1. **Improved Agent Prompts**: Develop better prompts for the Plan, Do, Check, and Adjust chains
+2. **Visualization Tooling**: Develop an interface for exploring first, then composing, an execution tree of Agent Actors, allowing researchers to better understand and visualize the interaction between the supervisory agent and worker agents.
+3. **Evaluation Data**: Understanding how this performs in different contexts is key to developing a better AGI architecture.
+4. **Unlock Talking to Agents**: The dialogue functions are there, and we're looking for help on how we can "talk" to these agents from another, say, IPython, to get a look into their state.
+5. **Unlock Inter-Agent Communication**: What happens if agents can talk to each other, not just return results to their parents and write memories to the global store?

 ## License